d12frosted/elpa-mirror/gnu/jinx-readme.txt

   • Guix: `emacs-jinx' or `enchant', `pkgconf'
   • NixOS: `jinx' from `elpa-packages.nix'
   • Void, Fedora: `enchant2-devel', `pkgconf'
-  • FreeBSD, OpenBSD: `enchant2', `pkgconf'
+  • FreeBSD, OpenBSD, Mac: `enchant2', `pkgconf'

-  There have been reports of hangups when loading the native module on unofficial Emacs Mac ports.
   On Windows the installation of the native module may require manual intervention.

 2 Configuration